Let me guess how you ended up here. You typed, “Are there legitimate student loan forgiveness companies?” into your search bar.

 The short answer?
 Yes.
 The long answer?
 It’s complicated.

-First off, if you want to seek forgiveness for your federal loans, you might have to sign up for an income-driven repayment (IDR) plan.
+If you want to seek forgiveness for your federal loans, you might have to switch to an income-driven repayment (IDR) plan.
 With these plans, you’ll pay a percentage of your income toward your student loans.

-Here are five legitimate programs that could help you get your loans forgiven.
+Here are five legitimate programs that could help you get your loans forgiven:

-1. Income-Based Repayment (IBR)
+1. Income-Based Repayment

-2. Pay As You Earn (PAYE)
+2. Pay As You Earn

-3. Public Service Loan Forgiveness (PSLF)
+3. Public Service Loan Forgiveness

-4. Total and Permanent Disability Discharge (TPD)
+4. Total and Permanent Disability Discharge

 - Eligible loans: Any loans under the Direct, FFEL, and Perkins Loan programs

 5. Perkins Loan cancellation

-- Eligible loans: Federal Perkins
+- Eligible loans: Federal Perkins Loans

-You also might be eligible for loan cancellation if you die or go bankrupt or if your school closes or made fraudulent claims.
+You might also be eligible for loan cancellation if you die or go bankrupt, or if your school closes or made fraudulent claims.
 You can read more about these student loan discharge programs here.

-- Military and law enforcement
+- Law enforcement

 - Doctors, nurses, and physician assistants